A class of recursive optimal stopping problems with applications to stock trading: Application to stock trading with the dark pool

 Hence, a sufficient condition for $\hat{X}$ to be a supermartingale is $\tilde{r}\ge\mu_i+\frac{1}{2}\sigma_i^2$, $i=1,2$ and if $r>\mu_i+\frac{1}{2}\sigma_i^2$, $i=1,2$, we can find $\rho\in(0,1)$ such that (i) in Assumption \ref{ass:sub} holds.
 Moreover, this also guarantees that (ii) and (iii) of Assumption \ref{ass:sub} are fulfilled.

 Notice that, due to the explicit form of the processes involved, one could repeat arguments as in Section \ref{sec:value} to prove that a fixed point can be found in the space

 with the norm

 under weaker conditions than those in Assumption \ref{ass:sub}.
-In particular, it is sufficient to require that (i) of Assumption \ref{ass:sub} be replaced by the condition: $e^{-rt}(1+S^s_t+K^k_t)$ is a supermartingale.
+In particular, it is sufficient to replace (i) of Assumption \ref{ass:sub} by the condition: $e^{-rt}(1+S^s_t+K^k_t)$ is a supermartingale.
 We will discuss this alternative approach in more detail in Section \ref{sec:comparison} and Appendix \ref{sec:appGBM}. \end{remark}

 In light of the above remark, and in order to avoid repetitions, here we simply assume that $r>\mu_i+\sigma^2_i/2$ for $i=1,2$ so that all results from Section \ref{sec:value} apply to the current setting.
 Moreover, with no loss of generality we take $\gamma=1$ in \eqref{eq:value2}, for notational simplicity.
 It will be clear that all results below also hold for any other $\gamma\in(0,1)$.